LewisCM14/allotment/docs/docs/server_side.md

         - Variety Factory

+    !!! note "Please Note"
+        Data input for the remaining tables is handled via a database admin currently Factories are not required until an admin panel is introduced in to the application.
 ---

 ### Workflow

+_The server-side architecture is designed to enforce clear boundaries between layers, ensuring modularity, scalability, and maintainability.
+Each layer has a distinct purpose and interacts with others in a controlled manner._

 #### Create & Update

 !!! example "Example"

-    1. Service Layer
+    1. API Layer (Endpoints):
-        - Invokes a **Factory** located at the **Domain Layer** for object validation.
+        - Receives the request and validates input using Pydantic schemas.
+        - Delegates the business logic to the **Service Layer**.

-    1. Service Layer
+    1. Service Layer (Unit of Work):
-        - Starts a **Unit of Work** to handle the transaction.
-Passing it the validated object.
+        - Starts a **Unit of Work** to manage the transaction.
-        - This **Unit of Work** handles the interactions between the validated object and relevant **Repositories**.
+        - Invokes the **Domain Layer** (e.g., Factories) to validate and prepare domain objects.
+        - Coordinates operations across multiple **Repositories** via the **Unit of Work**.

-    1. Database Layer
+    1. Domain Layer (Factories):
+        - Applies business rules and validations to ensure only valid objects are passed to the **Repository Layer**.
+        - Returns validated domain objects to the **Service Layer**.

+    1. Repository Layer:
-        - The relevant **Repository** class's execute database operations.
+        - Encapsulates database access logic.
+        - Executes SQL queries or ORM operations to persist the validated objects.

+        !!! info
+            Does not handle transactions or business logic.

-    1. Service Layer
+    1. Service Layer (Unit of Work):
-        - The **Unit of Work** class finalizes the integration between object and repository(s). committing successful transactions or rolling back failures.
+        - Finalizes the transaction by committing or rolling back changes.
+        - Returns the result to the **API Layer**.

+    1. API Layer:
+        - Constructs the response and sends it back to the client.

+---

-#### Read & Delete
+### Read & Delete

-!!! example "Complex Example"
+!!! example "Example Workflow"

+    1. API Layer (FastAPI Endpoints):
+        - Receives the request and validates input using Pydantic schemas.
+        - Delegates the business logic to the **Service Layer**.

-    1. Service Layer
+    1. Service Layer (Unit of Work):
-        - Starts a **Unit of Work** to handle the operation.
-This **Unit of Work** handles the interactions between the relevant **Repositories**.
+        - Starts a **Unit of Work** to manage the operation.

-    1. Database Layer
-        - The relevant **Repository** class's execute database operations.

-    1. Service Layer
-        - The **Unit of Work** class finalizes the integration between relevant repositories. returning or removing the requested data.

-!!! example "Simple Example"

-    1. Service Layer
-        - Invokes the required **Repository** class.
+        - Invokes the **Repository Layer** to fetch or delete data.

-    1. Database Layer
+    1. Repository Layer:
-        - The **Repository** class executes database operations.
+        - Executes SQL queries or ORM operations to retrieve or delete data.
+        - Returns the result to the **Service Layer**.

-    1. Service Layer
+    1. Service Layer (Unit of Work):
-        - The requested data is returned or removed.
+        - Finalizes the operation by committing or rolling back changes (if applicable).
+        - Returns the result to the **API Layer**.

+    1. API Layer:
+        - Constructs the response and sends it back to the client.

 ---